sqweelygig/supercool-servers/README.md

 #### Qualitative

 * A technician could use this system without installation.
-* A technician should be able to understand how the system processes data.
+* A customer should be able to understand how the system processes data.
 * A technician should be able to use this system despite accessibility challenges.
 * A technician could use this system on a low-resolution touchscreen interface, such as a smartphone.